 I. J-School Reporting Skills Curriculum Disruption

 Working off of her research as well as with crowd-sourced material from a network of some 95 instructors of reporting skills, Robinson is working on a series of modules to revamp journalism curriculum to incorporate engagement practices, trust-building strategies, and inclusive approaches.
-You can find a working sets of modules here; please feel free to download and modify for your own work.
+You can find a working sets of modules here; please feel free to download and modify for your own work, citing the Journalism Educator Collaborative.
 A pdf of the entire curriculum can be downloaded as well.

 - Basic Engagement Strategies